kvnloughead/blog/src/posts/crc-blog-2.md

 it outputs the contents of a file[^2].
 Next we have that `>` symbol.
 This is the redirection operator.
 It basically says "take the output of the program on the left and insert it into the file on the right"[^3].
-We can try this out by running the following code at the commmand line:
+We can try this out by running the following code at the command line:

 ```bash
 echo "redirect me" > a-file.txt